sohnorman/loadbalancer-service/faqs.md

 This section contains answers to some frequently asked questions about IBM Bluemix Load Balancer Service.

+## If I have a firewall deployed on my public VLAN, what configurations are required on my firewall to work with my load balancer service?

+TCP port 56501 is used for management.
+Please ensure that traffic to this port as well as your application's ports are not blocked by your firewall.

 ## What's the maximum number of virtual ports I can define with my load balancer service?

 While trying to create a new load balancer service, you may define up to two virtual ports.
 You can define additional virtual ports after the service is created.
 The maximum number of virtual ports allowed is 10.